Poofy1/CADBUSI-Training/README.md

 ### InstanceData.csv (Optional)

-This file `/Export/InstanceData.csv` is optional but can provide some labels for image instances for bags.
+This file `/Export/InstanceData.csv` is optional but can provide labels for image instances for bags.
 If this is being used it must include these columns: `{User Labels}, ImageName`
 Example:
 ```
 Benign Lesion Present, Malignant Lesion Present, ImageName